JaspervB-tud/AmpliDiff/README.md

 -c                     : Number of cores to use in multiprocessing mode.
 Default is 1 (no multiprocessing).
 -sd                    : Random seed to use when selecting subset of input sequences (only if -n is provided and smaller than actual number of sequences).
 Default is 0.
 ```

+AmpliDiff will output the following four files:
+- logfile_X.txt : this file contains information from the greedy amplicon selection step of AmpliDiff (e.g. accepted and rejected amplicons)
+- primers_X.fasta : this file contains all the selected primers in fasta format.
+Names are of the form AMPLICON_N_FY in case of a forward primer, or AMPLICON_N_RY in case of a reverse primer
+- runtimes_X.txt : this file contains information on the runtimes of AmpliDiff steps, as well as an ordered list of the selected amplicons and corresponding primers
+- sequences_included_X.txt : this file contains the identifiers of sequences that were considered
+Here X denotes the seed that was used (even when using all genomes), N the rank of an amplicon (when it was selected, 1 for first), and Y an index for the primer (e.g. AMPLICON_2_F3 referes to the third forward primer for amplicon 2).